radiovisual/keeli/src/rules/no-empty-messages/README.md

 ## Version

-This rule was introduced in i18n-validator v1.0.0.
+This rule was introduced in keeli v1.0.0.